ucsb-cs156/s24/_lectures/week04c.md

 ### Peer Evaluations

-- Complete your CATME peer evaluations for `p12`
+- Complete your CATME peer evaluations for `h03`
   - Check your email for an invitation to the CATME peer evaluation
   - Complete it by 11:59pm tonight

 ### Work on team02

-- `team02` is due on Wednesday, Feb 7 at 11:59pm
+- `team02` is due on Wednesday, May 1 at 11:59pm

 ### Read up on the Retrospective Process